duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 #### Agents

 So, how is an actual user associated with a role?
-As mentioned above, a user of the system is represented by one or more "agents" -- a singular "person" agent and multiple (0-N) "group" agents, or simply "groups".
+As mentioned above, a user of the system is represented by "agents" -- a singular "person" agent (if the user is authenticated) and multiple (0-N) "group" agents, or simply "groups".
 In our implementation all agents are represented by strings.
 A person is represented in the form of an email address.
 A group is represented by a string that is not of the form of an email address; this could be a simple name like "admins", or an LDAP group name, etc.

 A role set may be queried for a the list of roles where the agent is one of the user's agents.
 Thus, the "effective roles" for a user is determined by finding the matching resource-scoped roles on the object, and merging that set with the matching policy-scoped roles "inherited" by the object through a policy relationship to another object: